Graduate Student Policies

 Full-time students are expected to enroll for a letter grade in regular courses and thesis hours whenever possible.
 Registration loads should reflect, as much as possible, the student and faculty efforts involved in the program of study.
 Registration loads each semester should be comprised of various hours from the areas listed below:

-1. Regular courses; letter-grade, pass-fail and in special cases, audit;
+- Regular courses: letter-grade, pass-fail and in special cases, audit;

 Guidelines for Registration of Doctoral Dissertation Hours

-2. Advanced full-time doctoral students who are working primarily on their dissertation research should register for 18 or more hours of 9000 in Fall and Spring semesters, and for up to 16 hours of 9000 for summer semesters.
+- Advanced full-time doctoral students who are working primarily on their dissertation research should register for 18 or more hours of 9000 in Fall and Spring semesters, and for up to 16 hours of 9000 for Summer semesters.
 If they are taking other coursework, the number of 9000 hours would be reduced by the number of formal coursework hours.
-Students who are required by their schools to register for 8997 or 8998 would further reduce the number of 9000 hours, so that the total number of hours is at least 18 (no more than 16 in Summer).
+Students who are required by their school to register for 8997 or 8998 would further reduce the number of 9000 hours, so that the total number of hours is at least 18 (no more than 16 in the Summer).
 The advisor and/or school determines whether the total is above 18 for Fall and Spring semesters.

-3. Part-time doctoral students engaged in research for the Ph.D. should register for the number of 9000 hours consistent with their and their faculty advisor’s activity on the dissertation research.
+- Part-time doctoral students engaged in their research phase for the Ph.D. should register for 9000 consistent with their and their faculty member's activity on the dissertation research.

 The responsibility for advising graduate students properly, not only in regard to programs of study, but also in regard to minimum and maximum semester course loads, rests solely within the chain from advisor/graduate coordinator to school chair to college dean.
 Although each graduate student is responsible for knowing the requirements for his or her degree and for insuring the appropriate, steady progress is being made toward that degree, each graduate student must have access to fair and equitable advisement.
 Responsibility for scheduling the proper requirements for a particular program of study and an appropriate course load per semester rests with the student and advisor alike.